 General information on visiting Penn, including details on virtual tours and live student-led virtual tours, are available via Penn Admissions.

 The LSM freshman cohort is limited to 25 students each year, and the admissions committee seeks to admit committed students with diverse backgrounds and interests.

 Preparation, and Completing the Application

 Given the program's focus in the life sciences, LSM applicants are strongly encouraged to have undertaken a high school curriculum that includes the most rigorous sequence of coursework in the sciences and math (including calculus) available to them.
 Applicants to LSM must submit the Common Application, indicating LSM as their desired course of study, along with the Penn Writing Supplement and the LSM Supplemental Essay.
-Additionally, LSM applicants must submit the same test results as any other applicants to the University, namely either a) the SAT (and it is recommended also to submit scores for two SAT II Subject Tests), or b) the ACT.
-The essay portion of the new SAT is not required, nor is the writing portion of the ACT.
+With regards to standardized testing, please visit the University of Pennsylvania's Admissions website for the latest information on testing requirements.

 In reviewing applications, the committee—consisting of Penn admissions officers and the LSM program directors—will be looking for a good fit between the applicant and the program.
 In particular, successful applicants will demonstrate high achievement in academic and co-curricular activities (especially in the sciences), leadership potential, and a robust interest in exploring the connections between science and business.
 Actual business experience is not required.
 The supplemental essay gives applicants the opportunity to discuss the nature and extent of their interest in detail.